dzekelid/events/_listings/meetup/rsvp-post.md

         name: member_id
         description: ' Organizers and event hosts may RSVP on behalf of a member by specifying an ID here'
         type: string
+      - in: query
+        name: rsvp
+        description: The RSVP setting - value must be either "yes"
+        type: string
       responses:
         200: